stolostron/rhacm-docs/cert_manager/cert_root_ca.md

 ## Replacing root CA certificates

-1. Delete the `multicloud-ca-cert` certificate by running the following command:
+1. Create a new secret with the CA certificate by running the following command:

    ```
-   oc delete cert multicloud-ca-cert -n open-cluster-management
+   kubectl -n open-cluster-management create secret tls byo-ca-cert --cert ./ca.crt --key ./ca.key
    ```

-2. Create a secret with the CA certificate by running the following command:
+2. Edit the CA issuer to point to the BYO certificate.
+Run the following commnad:

    ```
-   kubectl -n open-cluster-management create secret tls multicloud-ca-cert --cert ./ca.crt --key ./ca.key
+   oc edit issuer -n open-cluster-management byo-ca-cert
    ```

 3. Refresh all of your `cert-manager` certificates that use the CA. For more information view the upcoming section, [Refreshing _cert-manager_ certificates](#refresh).

-4. Validate the custom CA is in use by logging in to the console and view the details of the certificate being used. <!-- we should state the steps to do this; it migth be only 3 steps?-->
+4. Validate the custom CA is in use by logging in to the console and view the details of the certificate being used. <!-- How do users complete this?-->

 ## Refreshing _cert-manager_ certificates